linsomniac/spotify_to_ytmusic/README.md

 ## Copy Your Playlists

+You can either copy **all** playlists, or do a more surgical copy of individual playlists.
+Copying all playlists will use the name of the Spotify playlist as the destination playlist name on YTMusic.
+To copy all playlists, run:

+`s2yt_copy_all_playlists`

+**NOTE**: This does not copy the Liked playlist (see above to do that).

 In the list output above, find the "playlist id" (the first column) of the Spotify playlist, and of the YTMusic playlist, and then run: